 You want to make sure that your posts are linking to as few topically relevant pages as necessary to deliver a great experience.
 Phew, what a mouthful.
 To summarise, use links sparingly and aim to help the reader.

-39. Quality of Internal Links Pointing to Page – this is somewhat a continuation of the above point.
+This is somewhat a continuation of the above point.
 However, there’s a twist.

 Then after that I generally weigh links in this order, best to worst: